 Elephants are remarkable creatures.
-The largest living land animals, they are remarkably intelligent animals who can show understanding, compassion, and even creativity.
+The largest living land animals are remarkably intelligent animals who can show understanding, compassion, and even creativity.
 And their teeth are no less remarkable.

 The most visible elephant teeth are their tusks, which grow out on either side of their trunk.
 Unlike narwhal tusks, elephant tusks are essentially structured just like your teeth, only larger.
 Although many tusks are canines, elephant tusks are actually incisors that grow to remarkable proportions.
 How remarkable depends on the elephant.